Updated 5/23/2023

 Your heart has two upper chambers called the atrium and two lower chambers called the ventricles.
 Your heart is synchronized when all areas of your heartbeat together.

-When the areas of your heart do not beat as they should, your heart cannot pump enough blood and oxygen to your body.
 You may have trouble breathing, tire easily, and have swelling in your feet and legs.
 Cardiac Resynchronization Therapy is indicated for patients with severe chronic heart failure.
-This therapy has been proven to improve the quality of life for patients and prognosis.

 The concept of CRT is to “make” the heart walls motion of the left ventricle be in synchronous with each other.
-CRT has also been shown to prevent sudden cardiac death.

 This is a video explaining in simple terms Cardiac Resynchronization